vanjac/aodix-repair/docs/README.md

 ## File repair instructions

-If you have old files that Aodix can't read, you can use the "aodix-repair" script to repair them.
+If you have old files that Aodix can't read, you can use the [aodix-repair.py](https://github.com/vanjac/aodix-repair/blob/master/aodix-repair.py) script to repair them.
 You will need [Python 3](https://www.python.org/downloads/).

 **Note:** The script can only work automatically if the paths to your VST folders (in Aodix Configuration settings) contained **at least 33 characters** when the file was saved.
 For example: `C:\Program Files (x86)\VSTPlugins` is 33 characters long, but `C:\VST` is only 6 characters and can't be repaired by the script.